cstubben/tidypubmed/README.md

 #  # … with 460 more rows
 ```

-There are an number of additional nodes you may want to parse in the
+There are an number of additional nodes to parse in the
 [PubMed](https://www.ncbi.nlm.nih.gov/pubmed/) XML.
 Use
-`cat(as.character)`to view a single article (truncated below).
+`cat(as.character)` to view a single article (truncated below).

 ``` r
 # cat(as.character(aq[1]))